LostBeard/RadzenIconFullscreenIssue/README.md

 The only difference between the `With RadzenIcon` and `Without RadzenIcon` pages is the use of a RadzenIcon.

-If you go o the page without the RadzenIcon and click the fullscreen button, the issue does not occur.
+If you go to the page without the RadzenIcon and click the fullscreen button, the issue does not occur.

-If you go to the page with the RadzenIcon and click the fullscreen button, the issue occurs.
+If you go to the page with the RadzenIcon and click the fullscreen button, the issue usually occurs.

 The issue may start just by visiting the page with the RadzenIcon before going to the page without.
+Going fullscreen using the page without the RadzenIcon first may cause the page with the RadzenIcon to work as correctly.

-## Radzen version
+## Version
-6.0.19
+- Radzen 6.0.19
+- Windows 10 64 bit
+- macOS Sequoia (tested on browserstack.com)
+- Chrome 133

 ## TL;DR
+- `<RadzenIcon Icon="fullscreen">` can cause `element.requestFullscreen()` to misbehave in Chrome.
-The issue is inconsistent and does not occur reliably even with the steps stated above.
+- The issue is inconsistent and does not occur reliably even with the steps stated above.

-`<RadzenIcon>` with icons other than `fullscreen` have shown to not trigger the issue.
+- `<RadzenIcon>` with icons other than `fullscreen` have shown to not trigger the issue.